capactio/capact/docs/proposal/20200114-och-content-lifecycle.md

 #### Summary

-- Easy setup: Custom `@cypher` directives on all queries
+- Easy setup: Custom `@cypher` directives on all queries.
-- Limitation: Losing ability to use [built-in filtering capabilities](https://grandstack.io/docs/graphql-filtering) for generated queries
+- Limitation: Losing ability to use [built-in filtering capabilities](https://grandstack.io/docs/graphql-filtering) for generated queries.
-- Most performant solution: publishing content is a matter of unlabeling one node and labeling another
+- Most performant solution: publishing content is a matter of unlabeling one node and labeling another.
+- This solution is also applicable for synchronizing content of OCH once we implement federation support.
+The only change is that we will replace OCH vendor subgraph, instead of whole OCH graph.
 - In the future, we may expose `Pointer` node details as a part of `repoMetadata` GraphQL query.

 Because of serious limitation of this solution, it is not suggested.